jianjianhx/java-for-everyone/ch13/self-check.md

 22. What happens if you try to evaluate the illegal expression `3+4*)5`?
 Specifically, which method throws an exception?

    The `Integer.parseInt` call in `getFactorValue` throws an exception when it is given the string.

+## 13.7 Backtracking

+23. Why does `j` begin at `i + 1` in the examine method?

+   We want to check whether any queen[i] attacks any queen[j], but attacking is symmetric.
+24. Continue tracing the four queens problem as shown in Figure 5.
+How many solutions are there with the first queen in position a2?

+   One solution.
+25. How many solutions are there altogether for the four queens problem?

+   Two solutions.